aceofgreens/aceofgreens.github.io/content/articles/2026-07-30-fundamental_theorem_of_asset_pricing.md

 With this exact combination of holding half a unit of stock and borrowing $38.095$, in the good state we get exactly $20$, and in the bad state exactly $0$, replicating the payoff of the call option.
 What is the cost of entering this replication strategy?
 Borrow $38.095$ and use $11.905$ of your own money to buy half a unit of the stock.
 At the end it's worth either $60$ or $40$, and after repaying $40$, you end up with either $20$ or $0$.
 The cost of this is $50 - 38.095 = 11.905$.
 Call this number $V$.

 Consider what happens if the call option is cheaper.
 If $C < V$, you'd want to buy the call and short the cash-stock combination.
 So you first borrow half a share, sell it for $50$ and lend out $38.095$.
 This leaves you with $V=11.905$.
-With these buy the call option.
+With this, buy the call option.
 At the end of the period, you receive $40$ from the loan and $20$ or $0$ from the call option.
 This is enough to buy back the stock and return it to its original owner to complete the short.
 You just pocketed $V - C$ without incurring any risk.

 A similar arbitrage argument holds when $C > V$.
 The point is that one needs $C=V$ in order to avoid eternal riskless profit.
 So that's our valuation mechanism: **the value of the call has to be the cost of replication in terms of the underlying stock and a risk-free asset**.

 **Implications**.
 No-free-lunch describes the peculiar nature of the world we live in.
 A contradiction between prices is also an invitation.
 In that sense, market efficiency is a restless, decentralized process of error-correction (see also [Fama's efficient-markets formulation](https://doi.org/10.1111/j.1540-6261.1970.tb00518.x)).
 Its order depends on people willing and able to search for discrepancies, bear execution and funding risk, and enforce contracts.
 And this process is never perfect.
 If it was perfect, and prices already contained all available knowledge, nobody would pay to discover or verify facts in the first place.
-Hedge funds would not be profitable, whereas in the real world they are, presicely because they have a social utility in harvesting the arbitrage opportunities and keeping markets close to perfect efficiency.
+Hedge funds would not be profitable, whereas in the real world they are, precisely because they have a social utility in harvesting the arbitrage opportunities and keeping markets close to perfect efficiency.
 So a perfectly efficient market is [considered impossible](https://www.aeaweb.org/aer/top20/70.3.393-408.pdf).
 Errors may exist, but the errors large and accessible enough to finance their own correction tend not to survive.

 There is broader similarity to other systems here.
 The closest physical analogue is thermodynamic equilibrium, especially when expressed in terms of free-energy gradients or chemical potentials, and [detailed balance](https://en.wikipedia.org/wiki/Detailed_balance).
 A difference in an intensive quantity creates an opportunity for a flow; the flow exploits that difference and, in doing so, tends to destroy it.
 Of course, systems can remain in long-term disequilibrium when outside forces continually supply energy or impose constraints.
 A good example are states, which can distort prices and lead the system into *unnatural* behavior.